pcdslab/SLMIndexBeta/README.md

 6. The key-value sort for SLM Ion Index construction is handled by libdivsufsort.
 Please enable OpenMP when building libdivsufsort to enable parallel sort operation.

 # Important
 This is the beta implementation of SLM-Index and does not contain full features.
-The purpose of this implementation is to demonstrate the integratability of SLM-Index as well as benchmark its memory footprint and query speed.
+The purpose of this implementation is to demonstrate the integratability of SLM-Index as well as to benchmark SLM-Index memory footprint and query speed.

 # Please cite us if you use our work
 For queries about SLM-Index Beta v0.7 (Comet), please contact: fsaeed@fiu.edu or mhaseeb@fiu.edu.
 Thank you.